Employers and Universities: Work with us?

 How to become a midwife

-You probably think of a midwife as someone who delivers beautiful bouncing babies into the arms of joyful mums.
+You probably think of a midwife as someone who delivers beautiful bouncing babies into the arms of joyful parents.
 And that’s definitely one very important part of the job – but there’s so much more to midwifery than that.

 To help you explore more about what the role involves and how to become a midwife, we’ve put together some advice for you.